flopy78/AdventOfCode/README.md

 * There is one directory per year.

-* In each year directory, there's a "summary.txt" files that keeps track of the puzzles I solved and the days I actually solved them
+* In each year directory, there's a "summary.txt" files that keeps track of the puzzles I solved, the days I actually solved them and the running execution time (roughly) in a reference langage (often Python)

 * There is a sub-directory for each day.